 In addition to Finnish students, there’s a growing number of international students studying at Aalto.
-Already over one tenth of Aalto students are international: there are approximately 950 international degree students and approximately 850 exchange students.
+About every fifth Aalto student comes outside Finland: there are over 2000 international degree students studying at Aalto and approximately 1000 exchange students per year.
 A few of them know Finnish but the vast majority of them use English as their daily language.
 To involve the international students in your association, the most important thing is to provide English communications and events where participation does not require Finnish skills.

 It is important that international students get involved in association and recreational activities as they are one of the best ways to become part of the student community and make Finnish friends.
 On the other hand, this also allows Finnish students to develop their language skills and intercultural competence.
 International students are usually very interested to get acquainted with the Finns but do not necessarily feel welcome in association activities if the activities are not specifically promoted to them in English.

 When planning activities for international students, the best way is to involve them in the association’s normal activities that are aimed at the Finns, rather than isolating international students to their own activities.
 International students also have a few of their own organisations and events, which have their own essential role, but especially the degree students are here for a long time and want to feel that they are part of the Finnish society.
 Many of them have the same interests as the Finns, such as music, sports, student politics, corporate visits, or guild and subject organisation activities.

 For the comfort of international students, the most important thing is that other association members speak English when international students are present, unless the international students specifically ask to practise Finnish.
 In addition, it is also good to note some cultural differences.
 The Finns’ relationship with alcohol and nudity is different from a number of other cultures.
 Therefore, it is advisable to organise events where drinking is not the main issue, and have separate shifts for men and women in sauna evenings.
 The best way to find out how to take cultural differences into account is to ask the international students themselves.

 Person in charge of international affairs in every association